Welsh-Revenue-Authority/property-data-poc/en/_posts/2022-03-02-what-do-we-mean-by-a-data-platform.md

 ## Getting better through use

-The final characteristic of a platform is that they get better though use.
+The final characteristic of a data platform is that they get better though use.
 Data is, essentially, maintained collaboratively as a wider public good.